flythereddflagg/flythereddflagg.github.io/python_book/docs/01-Intro-and-How-to-Use-This-Book.md

 I am writing this book to introduce Python to newcomers to programming.
 If you are an experienced programmer and are looking to add Python to your repertoire, this may not be the book for you.
 The intent of this book is, primarily, to give a solid introduction to Python, and some introductory computer science, to those who are completely new to programming.

 To that end, I have the following goals in mind while writing this book:

  - **Make a free Python resource**

     I want to make a resource that will be free (as in free beer and free speech) forever so that any student of Python may have access to these introductory materials.
-Python is a language that anyone can learn and learning Python should not be a skill that is forever behind a pay wall.
+Anyone can learn to program in Python and programming should not be a skill that is forever behind a pay wall.

-- **Teach fundamentals about computer science**
+- **Teach computer science fundamentals**

     Computer fundamentals is an area of understanding that is often neglected when teaching Python.
-In my experience, if one understands what is happening on a fundamental level in the computer, two benefits arise.

-    First, this understanding will help you know how to tackle difficult problems, leading to a faster and more efficient coding experience.

-    Secondly, debugging your code will be less of a recursive refactoring black hole and more of a intuitive wave that you can surf into the sunset.
+In my experience, understanding these fundamentals helps you write better code more quickly and, when things go wrong, fixing your code is easier to do.

- - **Allow the reader to get as much as they want out of the learning experience**
+ - **Allow the reader to learn at their own pace**

-    I continually strive to structure this book such that, after covering a particular skill or aspect of the language, you can move on quickly to the next exercise or, if desired, you can do more to hone your skills and master the subject.
+    I attempt to structure the experience of this book such that you can learn at your own pace.
+After covering a particular skill or subject, you can move on quickly to the next exercise or, if desired, you can do more to hone your skills and master the subject.

-    This is part of the philosophy of learning at your own pace and will hopefully facilitate the depth of your learning.
+    This philosophy of learning will hopefully facilitate the depth of your learning.
 Also, this allows you to pursue your specific interests and flesh out your skill set in a way that benefits you the most.

- - **Get you reasonably coding proficient within 20 hours instead of 10,000 hours**

-    I feel that, for programming, the best approach to learning is simply to get in there and start writing some code.
+    When learning programming, I feel the best approach to learning is simply to get in there and start writing some code.
 Therefore, I aim to get you coding and keep you coding as much as possible.
-I have heard it said that it takes 10,000 hours to become proficient at something.
-I, along with [this guy](https://www.youtube.com/watch?v=5MgBikgcWnY), believe that is false.
-My best aim is to get you reasonably proficient at Python within 20 hours of coding.
+You may have heard it said that it takes 10,000 hours to become proficient at something.
+I agree with [this guy](https://www.youtube.com/watch?v=5MgBikgcWnY) that this is false.
+This book is intended to get you reasonably proficient at Python within about 20 hours of coding.

     With that said, you may find that you reach your 20-hour mark and are not finished with the book in terms of learning the basics.
 That is okay.
 You may find that a reasonable amount of proficiency is possible in less than 20 hours.
 That is also okay.
-Learn at your own pace, but understand that 10,000 hours of coding is NOT required to gain amazing benefits from coding.
+Learn at your own pace, but understand that 10,000 hours of coding is NOT required to gain benefits from coding.

-I hope this book is useful to you.
-I hope you benefit from learning Python as much as I have.

 ## How to use this book

 ### Boring Before Interesting

-In the 1984 film "[The Karate Kid](https://www.imdb.com/title/tt0087538/plotsummary?ref_=tt_stry_pl#synopsis)", Mr. Miyagi, the teacher, doesn't start training Daniel, the protagonist, in Karate by teaching him fancy moves but begins by having him perform many menial tasks with no apparent point to them.
+In the 1984 film "[The Karate Kid](https://www.imdb.com/title/tt0087538/plotsummary?ref_=tt_stry_pl#synopsis)", Mr. Miyagi, the teacher, doesn't start training Daniel, the protagonist, in Karate by teaching him fancy moves but instead begins by having him perform many menial tasks with no apparent point to them.
 It is in doing these seemingly pointless tasks that Daniel first begins to have skill in Karate.

 You will find that anytime you want to learn a new skill you must do many boring and seemingly pointless things before you can do something interesting or useful.
 Every discipline has this feature.
 I am telling you this because for me, a person with a very limited attention span, the beginning of programming was agonizingly slow and seemingly pointless and you may feel that way too.